MicrosoftDocs/Contribute/Contribute/architecture-center/aac-contribute.md

 1. You (the contributor) submit the draft article.
 Because we don't have resources to create the draft, you must write the initial draft of the article.

+> [!NOTE]
-    - If this article is an architecture, you must provide a Visio or PowerPoint diagram of the architecture.
+> If this article is an architecture, you must provide a Visio or PowerPoint diagram of the architecture.

 1. We will review the draft with you, to ensure technical accuracy and technical completeness (it tells the full story).